-Whilst the Academy establishes the facts of the case and starts, where applicable, the process of liaising with children's social care and the police, the perpetrator may be removed from any classes they share with the victim.
-We will consider how best to keep the victim and alleged perpetrator a reasonable distance apart on Academy premises.
+Whilst the Academy establishes the facts of the case and starts, where applicable, the process of liaising with children's social care and the police, the alleged perpetrator may be removed from any classes they share with the alleged victim.
+We will consider how best to keep the alleged victim and alleged perpetrator a reasonable distance apart on Academy premises.
 These actions are in the best interests of both children and should not be perceived to be a judgment on the guilt of the alleged perpetrator.
+We understand that all children have a right to education.